nautobot/nautobot-app-firewall-models/docs/models.md

 Service Object represents a single destination service.

 For well-known ports, it is best to use the port name as the name of the object.
-For example, a service called `HTTP` should be TCP 80.
-A non-standard service 8898 serving HTTP traffic could be called `HTTP-8898` or `HTTP-SomeDescriptorForService`.
+For example, a service called `HTTP` should map to TCP port 80.
+A non-standard service serving HTTP traffic on port 8898 could be called `HTTP-8898` or `HTTP-SomeDescriptorForService`.

 #### Attributes